odesenvolvedor/calculadora-imc/readme.txt

 * Display of results in two columns and boxes

 = 1.1 =
-* Display calculation for BMR without saving it first
+* Display calculation for BMR

 = 1.0 =
-* Basic calculator with Ajax (jQuery) and Save for logged in users.
+* Basic calculator with Ajax (jQuery)
 * Initial release.